LennardKrause/xrdPlanner/README.md

   - conic_ref_cif_kev: this key sets the energy at which Dans_Dffraction calculates the intensities from a cif, increasing the value allows for higher resolution reference conics.
 However, the calculation will get slower.

 ## Latest updates:
+  - 2023-09-26 Update: Added a PONI marker.
+  - 2023-09-26 Update: Added the option to add custom labels to the sliders.
+  - 2023-09-26 Update: Added the option to automatically find a reasonable window size (set plot_size to 0).
+  - 2023-09-26 Bugfix: Fixed a bug that prevented the beamstop menu from updating upon changing the available beamstop list.
+  - 2023-09-26 Bugfix: Fixed a bug in the calculation of the beamcenter for the combination of rotation and tilt.
   - 2023-08-29 Update: Added a feature to import and switch between settings files.
   - 2023-08-22 Bugfix: Fixed missing symbols and the slider bar on Linux.
   - 2023-08-22 Update: Added a beamstop, define distance to sample with a slider and pick a size from the menu.